 There are some who regard George Lucas’ American Graffiti as his best film ever, and isn’t it fitting that the movie is #62 on AFI’s Top 100 Films Of All Time?
 Produced by Francis Ford Coppola and starring Richard Dreyfuss, Ron Howard, and Paul Le Mat, American Graffiti is both a work of art and cultural archive.
 The film was shot on 35mm Eastman 100T negative film with an Arriflex 35-III (as well as 16mm Eclair NPR) and one of my top films for restoration to 4k.

 James Cameron’s Avatar is already visually stunning both in 2D and 3D, could you imagine it in 4k with Dolby Vision?
-Cameron has already said a 4k/Dolby Vision upgrade is in the works (especially fitting with Avatar 2 slated for 2021) but no official release date has been announced.
+Cameron has already said a 4k/Dolby Vision upgrade is in the works (especially fitting with Avatar 2 slated for late 2021) but no official release date for an Ultra HD Blu-ray edition has been announced.
 Avatar is one film that could really impress at home with High Dynamic Range expanding the rich color depth and contrast the film is memorable for.

 The Godfather (1972)